kedacore/keda-docs/content/docs/2.5/scalers/azure-log-analytics.md

 - `workspaceId` - Id of Log Analytics workspace.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/monitor/log-analytics/workspace?view=azure-cli-latest#az-monitor-log-analytics-workspace-list) link to get your Log Analytics workspace id.
 - `query` - Log Analytics [kusto](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-queries) query, JSON escaped.
 You can use [this](https://www.freeformatter.com/json-escape.html) tool to convert your query from Log Analytics query editor to JSON escaped string, and then review YAML specific escapes.
 - `threshold` - Value that is used as a threshold to calculate # of pods for scale target.
-- `metricName`: An optional name to assign to the metric.
-If not set, KEDA will generate a name based on the workspaceId.
+- `metricName` - Name to assign to the metric.
+(Optional, if not set KEDA will generate a name based on the workspaceId)

 The authentication parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

-- `tenantIdFromEnv` optional: An environmental variable name, that stores Azure Active Directory tenant id.
+- `tenantIdFromEnv` - An environmental variable name, that stores Azure Active Directory tenant id.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-show) link to retrieve your tenant id.
+(Optional)
-- `clientIdFromEnv` optional: An environmental variable name, that stores Application id from your Azure AD Application/service principal.
+- `clientIdFromEnv` - An environmental variable name, that stores Application id from your Azure AD Application/service principal.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest) link to create your service principal.
+(Optional)
-- `clientSecretFromEnv` optional: An environmental variable name, that stores password from your Azure AD Application/service principal.
+- `clientSecretFromEnv` - An environmental variable name, that stores password from your Azure AD Application/service principal.
+(Optional)
-- `workspaceIdFromEnv` optional: An environmental variable name, that stores your Log Analytics workspace id.
+- `workspaceIdFromEnv` - An environmental variable name, that stores your Log Analytics workspace id.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/monitor/log-analytics/workspace?view=azure-cli-latest#az-monitor-log-analytics-workspace-list) link to get your Log Analytics workspace id.
+(Optional)

 > 💡 **NOTE:** The workspaceID for Log Analytics is called the `customerId`;
  it's not the full `id`! the example `az` command below can be used.